SunPodder/photo-editor-js/README.md

 # photo-editor-js
 A simple photo editor with Javascript and CSS filters.

-This is a CSS filters demo project.
+This is fully functional.
+You can download your edited image.
-It doesn't edit the real image.
-It just apply some css filters to the image(available only in browser)
+<a href="https://photo-editor.sunpodder.repl.co" >Live Demo</a>